-During the fiscal year ended November 30, 2019, the Copeland Risk Managed Dividend Growth Fund paid \$64,103 in fees associated with the Shareholder Service Plan.
-During the fiscal year ended November 30, 2019, the Copeland International Risk Managed Dividend Growth Fund paid \$8,784 in fees associated with the Shareholder Service Plan.
-During the fiscal year ended November 30, 2019, the Copeland SMID Cap Dividend Growth Fund paid \$0 in fees associated with the Shareholder Service Plan.
+During the fiscal year ended November 30, 2021, the Copeland Dividend Growth Fund paid \$22,209 in fees associated with the Shareholder Service Plan.
+During the fiscal year ended November 30, 2021, the Copeland SMID Cap Dividend Growth Fund paid \$1,111 in fees associated with the Shareholder Service Plan.
+The Copeland International Small Cap Fund did not commence operations until after November 30, 2021, and did not have any fees associated with the Shareholder Service Plan during the fiscal year ended November 30, 2021.